wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;What is wrong with purposeful action?

 **M:**&ensp;It does not apply.
 In these matters there is no question of purpose or of action.
 All you need is to listen, remember and ponder.
-It is like takeïng food.
+It is like takeing food.
 All you can do is to bite off, chew and swallow.
 All else is unconscious and automatic.
 Listen, remember and understand — the mind is both the actor and the stage.
 All is of the mind and you are not the mind.
 The mind is born and reborn, not you.
-The mind creätes the world and all the wonderful variety of it.
-Just like in a good play you have all sorts of characters and situätions, so do you need a little of everything to make a world.
+The mind creates the world and all the wonderful variety of it.
+Just like in a good play you have all sorts of characters and situations, so do you need a little of everything to make a world.

 **Q:**&ensp;Nobody suffers in a play.